ThinkBigAnalytics/AoaDemoModels/README.md

 Note that you should manually add the new model to the [Available Models](#available-models) table above so that you can quickly access it from the main repository page.
 The cli tool will eventually update this as part of the process of adding a new repo.

 The models are all defined under the directory [model_definitions](./model_definitions).

+## Python Model Signatures

+The python train and evaluate functions are

+    def train(data_conf, model_conf, **kwargs):
+       ...

+    def evaluate(data_conf, model_conf, **kwargs):
+       ...

+If deploying behind a Restful scoring engine, the predict function is declared within a ModelScorer class

+    class ModelScorer(object):
+        ...

+        def predict(self, data):
+            ...

+Note that the `**kwargs` is used to ensure future extendibility of the model management framework and ensuring that models are backward compatible.
+For instance, we may pass new features such as callback handlers that the frameworks supports to newer models, but the old models can safely ignore such parameters.

-The directory structure is as follows:
+The folder structure for a python model is

     model_definitions/
         <model_id>/